Giovanni Bona: Biography

-He welcomed the expiration of his third term, in the scholar's hope that he would be allowed to enjoy a life of retirement and study, but his intimate friend, Pope Alexander VII, wishing to honour his culture and piety, made him Consultor to the Congregation of the Index and to the Holy Office.
-In 1669, Clement IX made him a cardinal.
+He welcomed the expiration of his third term in office in the hope that he would be allowed to enjoy a life of retirement and study, but his intimate friend, Pope Alexander VII, wishing to honour his culture and piety, appointed him consultor to the Congregation of the Index, the Holy Office, the Congregation of Rites, and the Congregation for the Propagation of the Faith.

+On 29 November 1669, shortly before his death, Pope Clement IX made Bona a cardinal.
+He participated in the papal conclave of 1669–1670, which opened on 20 December 1669 and concluded on 29 April 1670 with the election of Pope Clement X. On 19 May 1670, he received the titular church of San Bernardo alle Terme.
 There was no change in his extremely simple manner of life, and every year he donated his surplus revenue to the needy priests of the Missionary College at Rome.

+Bona maintained extensive correspondence with scholars and spiritual writers across Europe, especially with the learned Maurists, and belonged to the learned Catholic culture sometimes described as the seventeenth-century Republic of Letters.
+His selected correspondence was later edited by Robert Sala as Epistolae selectae (Turin, 1755), together with letters written to Bona by other learned contemporaries.

 He died at Rome on 28 October 1674, aged 65.